Economics of open science: From publishing to analytics: diversification of revenue streams

 Diversification of acquisitions at Elsevier: after the 2010s, services, especially in the field of data analytics, have become more important than academic contents.

 In parallel with the open science movement, leading scientific publishers have diversified their activities beyond publishing and moved "from a content-provision to a data analytics business".
-The ubiquituous use of digital technologies in research activities and in the institutional management of science and highed education has been "creating new income streams".
-Large publishers have been well positioned in this new market, as they already have know-how, the infrastructures and intellectual property on a large range of scientific outputs.
-Additionally, they have the necessary resources for long-term investments thanks to the accumulated high margins of journal subscriptions.
-Negotiation of "big deal" additionally created a favorable framework, as access to subscriptions or APCs could be easily tied with exclusive contracts on other databases and tools.
+The ubiquitous use of digital technologies in research activities and in the institutional management of science and higher education has been "creating new income streams".
+Large publishers have been well positioned in this new market, as they already have know-how, infrastructure and intellectual property covering a wide range of scientific outputs.
+Additionally, they have the necessary resources for long-term investments as a result of the accumulated high margins from journal subscriptions.
+The negotiation of "big deal" further created a favorable framework, as access to subscriptions or APCs could be easily tied to exclusive contracts on other databases and tools.

 In the 2010s, leading publishers developed or acquired new key infrastructures for the management scientific and pedagogic activities: "Elsevier has acquired and launched products that extend its influence and its ownership of the infrastructure to all stages of the academic knowledge production process".
 In the past two decades, there has been 340 merging and acquisitions for Elsevier, 240 for Informa (Taylor & Francis) and 80 for Wiley.
 While most of theses transactions were linked to academic content, until the 2010s, it has quickly been expanded to academic "services" and other data analytics tools.
 Although all leading publishers attempt a vertical integration of existing and new services it can take different shapes.
 For instance there is "a clear attempt by Wiley to enhance its control over the university decision-making process in education, as Elsevier has for academic knowledge production."
 By 2019, Elsevier has either acquired or built a large portofolio platforms, tools, databases and indicators covering all aspects and stages of scientific research:

 the largest supplier of academic journals is also in charge of evaluating and validating research quality and impact (e.g., Pure, Plum Analytics, Sci Val), identifying academic experts for potential employers (e.g., Expert Lookup5), managing the research networking platforms through which to collaborate (e.g., SSRN, Hivebench, Mendeley), managing the tools through which to find funding (e.g., Plum X, Mendeley, Sci Val), and controlling the platforms through which to analyze and store researchers' data (e.g., Hivebench, Mendeley).